lejennb/zenpower3/README.md

 You can install the [AUR package](https://aur.archlinux.org/packages/zenpower3-dkms/).

 ## Module activation
 Because zenpower is using same PCI device as k10temp, you have to disable k10temp first.
+This is automatically done by the AUR package.

 1. Check if k10temp is active. `lsmod | grep k10temp`
 2. Unload k10temp `sudo modprobe -r k10temp`